 There is a very good argument to say that blended learning is one of the most effective ways to transfer knowledge.
 Online learning for schools is now very normal, and children as young as four or five years old are generally very familiar with the technology that supports this kind of learning.

-So, can blended learning be effective in schools?
+So, can blended courses be effective in schools?
 We feel that the answer to this is a resounding yes.

 Here’s why blended learning and online learning for schools can be so beneficial:

 #1.
-It makes it easier for students to learn at their own level
+Blended courses make it easier for students to learn at their own level

 Within the classroom environment, the teacher generally manages the educational progress of thirty or more students, all of whom will be working at a slightly different level.
 In a traditional classroom set up, the teacher would generally manage this by aiming their materials somewhere in the middle of these abilities, meaning those students who are at the high or low end of the ability spectrum would not be getting their needs fully met.